Lamouresparus/Technical-Writing/Generate Images from Text in Android Using Replicate's Kotlin Client Library.md

 ## Setup the Layout
 Since you will be generating an image from an inputted text, you will need:
 - an input field, where the user will add their prompts,
-- an image view displays the generated image, and
+- an image view to display the generated image, and
 - a button to trigger image generation from the prompt.

 You can also add views for loading and error states.

-1. **Create a file named `ImageGeneratorScreen`**.
+1. Create a file named `ImageGeneratorScreen`.
 2. In a `Column`, add a `SubcomposeAsyncImage`, a `TextField`, and a `Button`.
 I added a `CircularProgressIndicator` to show the loading state.
 Your `ImageGeneratorScreen` should look somewhat like this: